hoganphysics/sti3/docs/src/network.rst

 `hub4` connects to `hub3` because `dev5` and `dev6` declared `dev4` as their target
 server, and `dev4` is attached to `hub3`.
 However, this connection strategy is not required to establish the device network.
-As long a hub is connected to at least one hub (anywhere on the network) all its device references will be correctly exchanged via the hub network to contribute to the device network.
+As long a hub is connected to at least one other hub (anywhere on the network) all its device references will be correctly exchanged via the hub network and will contribute to the device network.

 .. note::
     Care must be taken when overridding the default HubID.
 Other hubs by default assume the